Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Main Results

-Our goal is to prove that under Assumption \ref{ass:red_form_cont_prob} the optimal cost or value $V^N$ of the $N$-particle system converges to the value of a mean-field control problem as the number of particles becomes infinite.
-If we suppose that the particles become asymptotically independent given the common noise $W^0$, we expect that $\nu^N_t$ converges weakly to the measure $\pr(X_t \in \cdot,\, \theta > \Lambda_t \vert W^0)$.
+Our objective is to prove that the optimal cost or value $V^N$ of the $N$-particle system converges to the value of a MFC problem as the number of particles becomes infinite.
+If we suppose that the particles become asymptotically independent given the common noise $W^0$, we would expect that $\nu^N_t$ converges weakly to the random measure $\pr(X_t \in \cdot,\, \theta > \Lambda_t \vert W^0)$.
 This suggests the \textit{mean-field limit}